Establishing A Brand Voice: The Magician Archetype - App Development | Chop Dawg | Think Partner, Not Agency

 When it comes to building a brand, many entrepreneurs have absolutely no idea where to start.
 Without developing the clarity that comes from a strong foundation, it is actually impossible to build an effective brand.

 Think about it.
-A lot more goes into branding than most people realize.
-It includes elements such as:
+A lot more goes into branding than most people realize:

 Without a strong foundation, making all of these decisions on a day-to-day basis becomes difficult.
 Especially if you have a large team, without any guiding principals, all of them will do whatever they think is best at any given time.